It’s that time of year again, Black History Month. And look out white folks, cuz critical race theory is gonna eat your babies!

 Every February in the United States, the country sets aside 28 (or 29 in a leap year) days to celebrate, discuss and engage Black History.
 Innocuous enough.
 And yet Feb.
 1st seems to signal the beginning of a 28-day long ritual of whining.
 How come they get their own month?
 What about White History Month?
 It’s a cornucopia of misconceptions and endless micro-aggressive racial faux-pas.

-So here are a few tips to better understand the month: because if you’re going to battle the stupid, you’ll need this mental armor.
+So here are a few tips to better understand the month before someone bans it: because if you’re going to battle the stupid, you’ll need this mental armor.
 As heavy as the stupid is right now, you might need your own fully equipped MECH!

-This is an updated list from an annual post I’ve done for the last five years.
+This is an updated list from an annual post I’ve done for the last six years.
 You’d think everyone would have the pointers down by now right?
 Wrong.
 Have you seen the news?
 Because like evil in Mordor, the stupid yet stirs, and does not sleep.

 You know the old saying about if you have to start off with “I’m not racist but…” right?
 Everything after that should just be silence.
 Basically the answer is, racism.
 And by racism I mean white supremacy, not the reverse racism unicorns people make up in their heads.
 That’s it.
 Pure and simple.
 Black History Month exists because White Supremacy Racism (I capped it) declared for a very long time that the only history that was worth knowing was white history–that is, the history of the “western” world, the more savory parts of Europe and (if you’re in the United States) white people in America.
 Don’t believe me?
 Listen to this guy: